 It felt exactly like being a complete newbie again.
 Once I’d got through my set I shuffled backstage and hung out with the rest of the acts in the green-room for the rest of the show.
 From there it was hard to hear what was happening on stage, but I know the first few acts who followed me also struggled, which made me feel a bit better about dying horribly myself.

-Other than the mighty Louise Bastock they were mostly local acts who I didn’t know from the London scene, but it was a nice gang and it just felt good to be talking to other acts after so long away from stand-up.
+Other than the mighty Louise Bastock they were mostly local acts who I didn’t know from the London stand-up comedy scene, but it was a nice gang and it just felt good to be talking to other acts after so long away from stand-up.
 It was worth the drive just for that, but it did make me realise I wasn’t interested in doing any more spots until things get back to a point where we can have real audiences full of drunk people again.

 So since then I’ve done nothing and not even thought about comedy much, until recently with the looming prospect of gigs starting again.